kasbrudal/LostInTransition/lostintransition/README.md

 # Lost in tranlsation

-Lost in translation is an Angular sign language translator website.
+Lost in translation is a sign language translator website made in Angular framework.

+# Description

+The website is created with the javascript framework Angular, Node.js, and Railway to host the server.
+Redux is used for state management
 Users may login and translate words to sign language and display the last 10 translations on their profile page.

-# Description

-# Features

-# Libraries

-Angular,
+This list can also ble cleared from the page via button.
+A RouteGuard was created to prevent non-logged in users to access other pages than the login page.
+The website is style using simple CSS.

 # Component tree